oleksiisedun/jdy-41/README.md

 - `send-address-message`

 ## Features
-- Automatic serial port detection
+- Automatic USB serial port detection.
-- Resending the instruction if no response is received
+- Resending the instruction if no response is received.
-- No need to provide instruction's head and terminator
+- No need to provide instruction's head and terminator.

 ## Notes
 - After setting parameters module should be rebooted.
 Otherwise it will return old values when reading parameters.